shirish93/shirish93.github.io/_ideas/2024-03-15-BNKS-social-innovation.md

 -   Secure funding through alumni partnerships, grants, and potential revenue-generating activities.

--   Establish strategic partnerships with research institutions, businesses, and NGOs to expand impact and access expertise.
+-   Establish partnerships with research institutions, businesses, and NGOs to expand impact and access expertise.

 -   Continuously measure and evaluate the impact of innovation initiatives, iterating and adapting as needed.

 **Conclusion:**

-By implementing this phased approach, BNKS can harness its unique assets to create a vibrant innovation ecosystem.
-This will empower students, address societal challenges, and solidify BNKS's position as a leader in innovative and impactful education.
+By implementing this phased approach, BNKS can harness its unique assets to create an innovation ecosystem.
+This will empower students, address societal challenges, and solidify BNKS's position as a leader in innovative education.

 **Further Recommendations:**